Here's how you can learn about Native American Tribes:

 “Listen here, Chief.
 If you won't pick someone, we will.
 We pick... hmm...
 Let's see now...
 We... pick... that one.
 He's traded with us in the past and we done got some real sweet deals.
 He don't give us no trouble.
 He's a good Injun.
 Great friend of ours, actually...
 Can't recall his name at the moment.”

-“He is Brule Chief Brave Bear,” said an Oglala Chief, “We call him 'Brave,' because he conquers fear.”
+“He is Brule Chief Brave Bear,” said an Oglala Chief, “We call him 'Brave,' as he conquers fear.”

 The interpreter translated the sacred name of the chosen Chief (“Matȟó Wayúhi – Brave Bear) with reverent respect.